spacecatpixel/lokidocs/docs/Wallets/WalletsOverview.md

 - [CLI Setup - Mac](../Wallets/CliWallet/loki-wallet-cliMacSetup.md): How to setup the `loki-wallet-cli` for the first time on Mac OS.

-- [Restore CLI Wallet from Keys](../Wallets/CliWallet/WalletRestoreKeys.md): How to restore your wallet with spend and view Keys.
+- [Restore CLI Wallet from Keys](../Wallets/CliWallet/WalletRestoreKeys.md): How to restore your wallet with spend and view keys.

 - [Restore CLI Wallet from Seed](../Wallets/CliWallet/WalletRestoreSeed.md): How to restore your wallet with a seed phrase (25 word mnemonic seed).